Matrix (mathematics): Definite matrix

 A symmetric matrix is positive-definite if and only if all its eigenvalues are positive, that is, the matrix is positive-semidefinite and it is invertible.
 The table at the right shows two possibilities for 2-by-2 matrices.
+The eigenvalues of a diagonal matrix are simply the entries along the diagonal, and so in these examples, the eigenvalues can be read directly from the matrices themselves.
+The first matrix has two eigenvalues that are both positive, while the second has one that is positive and another that is negative.

 Allowing as input two different vectors instead yields the bilinear form associated to A: